jeroenwk/dolphin/Readme.md

 Open the Xcode project: `open DolphiniOS.xcworkspace/` (Make sure to open the xcworkspace!)

-* Click the Project in the Navigator Pane and choose "Signing & Capabilities" for the DolphiniOS target
+* Click the Project in the Navigator Pane and choose "Signing & Capabilities" for the DolphiniOS (or DolphinATV for tvOS) target
 * Change the Team to your Developer ID (Only change the Team to the scheme you want to avoid running out of App IDs on free accounts)
-* Edit the Scheme (or create a new one), and choose the build configuration (JB/Non-JB) you want for building/archiving
+* Select the scheme for the Dolphin version you want to build (iOS/tvOS), and choose the build configuration (JB/Non-JB) you want for building/archiving

 🚀 Build and Run!